WestDRI/wgpages/content/ray.md

 print(total)
 ```

 I get the average runtime of 6.978 seconds.
-To parallelize this, you simply redefine `intervals`:
+To parallelize this, you can redefine `intervals`:

 ```py
 intervals = ray.data.from_items([